darcyg/IoT-framework-gpio/README.md

 gpio-click
 ```

 > It is important to connect LEDs and buttons to specific pins for this example.
+For BBB use
+> Buttons: GPIO_66, GPIO_67
+> LEDS: GPIO_69, GPIO_68, GPIO_45, GPIO_44, GPIO_23, GPIO_26, GPIO_47, GPIO_46

+## Device Profiles

+As GPIO pinout is different on every device/board and there is no way to enumerate available pins programatically.
+So gpio daemon uses pin mapping for each device.
+Mappings are located in `/etc/gpio.yaml` file.
+Each profile is mapped to the name returned by `/sys/firmware/devicetree/base/model` on the current system.